 After a vehicle is selected for inspection, any prior vehicle inspections reporting defects will be flagged with a text indicator (ie. Unresolved/Not Reviewed, Driver Reviewed, Mechanic Reviewed, or Resolved)

-Encompass® User denotes that corrections have been made to a defect in encompass
+Encompass® User denotes that Updates/corrections have been made to a defect in encompass

-Tap on the inspection to review the vehicle inspection.
+Tap on the inspection to review the inspection details.

 - Certified By - The person that is indicating that reported defects have been fixed and now needs driver review.